History of the USD to CAD

 The US and Canada have a close trading relationship.
 In 2020, the US exported goods worth over $255 billion to Canada, representing about 18% of the total American exports.
 In the same period, Canada exported goods worth over $270 billion.

-Further, as bordering countries, there are many Canadians living in the US and vice versa.
+Further, as bordering countries, many Canadians are living in the US and sending money home and vice versa.
 As a result, the total cross-border payments have always been high.

 Higher trade volumes between the two countries mean that there is a lot of liquidity in the USD and CAD exchange rates.
 As a result, the spread between the bid and ask prices tend to be a bit tight, meaning that transfer costs are not at all that high.